-By all means the most prominent figure in the general fighting along the Southwestern border, which found climax in the Lincoln County War, was that historic and somewhat romantic character known as Billy the Kid, who had more than a score of killings to his credit at the time of his death at the age of twenty-one.
-His character may not be chosen as an exemplar for youth, but he affords an instance hardly to be surpassed of the typical bad man.
+By all means, the most prominent figure in the general fighting along the Southwestern border, which found climax in the Lincoln County War, was that historic and somewhat romantic character known as Billy the Kid, who had more than a score of killings to his credit at the time of his death at the age of twenty-one.
+His character may not be chosen as an exemplar for youth, but he affords an instance hardly to be surpassed by the typical bad man.

 The Kid was only twelve years old when, in a saloon row in which a friend of his was being beaten, he killed with a pocket-knife a man who had previously insulted him.
 Some say that this was an insult offered to his mother; others deny it and say that the man had attempted to horsewhip Billy.
 The boy turned up with a companion at Fort Bowie, Pima County, Arizona, and was around the reservation for a while.

 At last, he and his associate, who appears to have been as well saturated with border doctrine as himself at tender years, stole some horses from a band of Apache and incidentally killed three of the latter in a night attack.
 They made their first step at easy living in this enterprise and, young as they were, got means in this way to travel about over Arizona.
 They presently turned up at Tucson, where Billy began to employ his precocious skill at cards, and where, presently, in the inevitable gambler’s quarrel, he killed another man.